 Your employer brand is the totality of your reputation, values, and standing as an employer.
 It's as essential to craft an attractive employer brand that builds a successful company as it is to formulate a compelling consumer brand that attracts customers.

 When your employees have access to learning, they are more competent and better able to achieve results to reach your organizational goals.
-This improves your industry standing, which enhances your employer brand.
+This improves your industry standing, which enhances your employer's brand.

 In turn, potential employees view your company more favorably.
-They also associate your employer brand with a culture that values their goals and development.
+They also associate your employer's brand with a culture that values their goals and development.

 Unemployment is at an all-time low.
 At the same time, the current employment ecosystem has left many organizations struggling to find qualified workers.
 This has created a learning gap that can make it challenging to remain competitive.

-Additionally, the cost and resources involved in onboarding and training employees often make it difficult to rely on new hires.
+Additionally, the cost and resources involved in onboarding employees often make it difficult to rely on new hires.